oscaratnc/MAX30102-in-raspberry-pi-/README.md

 # MAX30102-in-raspberry-pi-

 This library is based on the Sparkfun MAX3010X Spo2Sensor and the one that mfitzp made available in: https://github.com/mfitzp/max30100

+includes only a reading part fot the data, feel free to comment improvements to the library....